karolinajj/Functional-Programming-Graph-Project/README.md

 Once all paths are analysed we then return the list with all the paths that cost the lowest.

 ## Process of work for travelSales
+Here is a polished and grammatically corrected version of your text:

+---

+**Idea:**
+We will use dynamic programming with memoization to solve the traveling salesman problem.

+First, we will populate a memo array with results (values of the shortest path) obtained from recursive calls to the dp function, following this formula:

+`dp[end][mask] = minimum distance to reach the city 'end' by visiting the subset of cities represented by 'mask' (starting from the start city = 0)`.

+We will calculate `dp[i][j]` recursively using the formula:

+`dp[end][S] = min(dp[end][S], dp[k][S — {end}] + distance[k][end]) for all k in subset S and k ≠ end`.

+Of course, we need to consider the base cases:

+`dp[end][0]` = minimum distance from the start city to reach the city end without visiting any other cities = distance from end city to the start city.

+`dp[end][{end}]` = minimum distance from the start city to reach the city end by visiting only end = distance from end city to the start city.

+To calculate the value of the shortest path, we find the minimum of `dp[end][mask]` for each end in the cities (except the starting city) where mask represents a subset containing all cities except the start city (lastSubset).

+We use a memo array (that stores results for each end and mask from the dp function) to reduce time.
+Without this, we would call the dp function with the same arguments multiple times, wasting time.

+To retrieve the path (findPath function), we first calculate the dp function and, based on its results: the value of the shortest path and the last vertex (end) of this path — we reconstruct the shortest path.

+Similarly to the shortestPath function, we use a new data type, AdjList = [(City,[(City,Distance)])], to represent a roadmap.
+Although it is not as time-efficient as using matrices, it uses less memory.

+**Additional information:**
+We use Int values to represent each city, so to get the minDirectDistance, we use the intToCity function to convert a city's number to its actual name from the roadmap.